dorkbox/SystemTray/README.md

 SystemTray.AUTO_FIX_INCONSISTENCIES    (type boolean, default value 'true')
  -  Allows the SystemTray logic to resolve various OS inconsistencies for the SystemTray in different combinations

+SystemTray.ENABLE_ROOT_CHECK    (type boolean, default value 'true')
+ -  Allows the SystemTray logic to ignore if root is detected.
+Usually when running as root it won't work (because of how DBUS operates), but in rare situations, it might work.
+    This is an advanced feature, and it is recommended to leave as true

 SystemTray.SWING_UI    (type SwingUIFactory, default value 'null')